|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 Contents of this page

-I was an undergraduate at the University of Massachusetts in Amherst, a large public institution not unlike hundreds of others around the United States and around the world.
+I was an undergraduate at the University of Massachusetts in Amherst, a large public institution not unlike hundreds of others across the United States and around the world.
 As a freshman I lived in a crummy 1960s-era cement-block dormitory where I had to walk around pools of vomit to get to the bathroom, where I never saw anyone under 18 or over 22, and where I met about five people.
 I moved out at the end of my freshman year and never went into another campus dormitory again.
 In the end I received a good classroom education at UMass, and as a zoology major I made friends with many other zoologists, both students and faculty.
 But after four years of college I didn’t know any artists, I didn’t know any business majors, I didn’t know any philosophers, I didn’t know any chemists, I didn’t know any musicians.

 Twenty years later as a faculty member at another large public university, the University of North Carolina at Greensboro, I asked the students what it was like living in campus dormitories.
 I heard answers like these: